w3f/polkadot-wiki/docs/learn-phragmen.md

 different validators.
 Payout would thus require `1000 * 10`, or 10,000 transactions.
 In an ideal scenario, if every nominator selects a single validator, only 1,000 transactions would need to take place - an order of magnitude fewer.
-Empirically, network slowdown at the beginning of an era has been seen due to the large number of individual payouts by validators to nominators.
+Empirically, network slowdown at the beginning of an era has occurred due to the large number of individual payouts by validators to nominators.
 In extreme cases, this could be an attack vector on the system, where nominators nominate many different validators with small amounts of stake in order to slow the system at the next era change.